 You can find arancini in the market on Gundulićeva poljana in the heart of the Old Town.

 Dubrovnik and its surrounding areas have grown deep-green olives for centuries and many families still cure their own olives.
 Keep a lookout for Croatian olive oil too.

 Most restaurants offer them.
 Alternatively, you can purchase quality Croatian olives and olive oil from the market on Gundulićeva poljana.

 A perfect pairing with seafood, this white wine is made on the nearby island of Korčula.
 Light but robust, almost honey-like in taste, it’s also good with soft crumbly cheeses like feta.

-Where to try: Dalmatino Dubrovnik (Miha Pracata 6) has a number of excellent vintage Pošips on their wine list.
+Dalmatino Dubrovnik (Prijeko 15) has a number of excellent vintage Pošips on their wine list.

-Where to try: almost every restaurant serves rakija, or you can buy it from any of the liquor stores.
+Almost every restaurant in Dubrovnik serves rakija, or you can buy it from any of the liquor stores.

-Once upon a time, well-known brands are popular in Dubrovnik but these days, it’s craft beer that rules.
-From light and refreshing Zmajsko Pale Ale to robust dark beer Križevačko Tamno Pivo, you’ll be spoilt for choice here.
+Once upon a time, well-known beer brands are popular in Dubrovnik but these days, it’s craft beer that rules.
+From light and refreshing Zmajska Pale Ale to robust dark beer Križevačko Tamno Pivo, you’ll be spoilt for choice here.